SujeetKumar-1/Token_Healling_project/README.md

 The Modified text, after going through the text processing pipeline, is printed as "Corrected text".

 # Sample Output
-Sample input 1 : I I I am veY thirsty thirsty.can you plese give guve [MISSING] a glass of [MISSING]? the [MISSING] fox ased the rabbit.
+Sample input 1 : I I I aam veY thirsty thirsty.can you plese give guve [MISSING] a glass of [MISSING]? the [MISSING] fox ased the rabbit.
 I dont have water, the [MISSING] replied.
 Sample output 1 : I am very thirsty.
 Can you please give me a glass of water?
 The white fox asked the rabbit.
 I don't have water, the rabbit replied.

 Sample input 2 : I will go to the office yesterday!